 Trying to achieve the Silent Assassin rating in the "Attack of the Saints" level of Absolution.
 Finding ways to kill your targets "accidentally" is easy enough, but then comes the risk of getting caught, which is even easier to achieve, plus the possibility of having your score deducted for non-target casualties getting involved.

-They Changed It, Now It Sucks: In Absolution, the reaction to parts of the fandom over the addition of a cover system, an optional "Intuition" mechanic that allows the player to sense enemies through walls and show the best route and kill possible, and tweaks to the stealth system in Absolution.
+They Changed It, Now It Sucks: In Absolution, the reaction of parts of the fandom over the addition of a cover system, an optional "Intuition" mechanic that allows the player to sense enemies through walls and show the best route and kill possible, and tweaks to the stealth system in Absolution.
 Cue cries of dumbing down, consolitis, and the game being ruined.
 See Tough Act to Follow for elaboration.

 Also, Jesper Kyd didn't compose the score in that game.